-As I shared in my speech from VegFest. as a child I was very bitter against my own species.
+As a child, I was very bitter against my own species.
 I would lie in bed at night crying, overwhelmed with the enormity of suffering in the world and humanity’s seeming indifference to it all.
 I couldn’t understand how people could be so cruel and uncaring.
-And i hated them.
-All of them.
-But I think it’s important to note that what my cynical little angry five-year-old self really hated was the injustice.
-The utter unfairness of it all.
-I wanted to know why no one cared and I felt powerless to make a difference.
+And I hated them—all of them.
+But I think it’s important to note that what my cynical little angry five-year-old self really hated was the injustice—the utter unfairness of it all.
+I wanted to know why no one cared, and I felt powerless to make a difference.

 I believe that is where so much of what is often seen as vegan “hate” really comes from–a devastating sense of loss, a profound mourning, and a feeling of utter powerlessness.
 When your eyes are opened to the extreme enormity of unnecessary animal suffering and death at the hands of our species, it’s hard not to become overwhelmed with anger and disgust.
 As the saying goes, if you’re not outraged, you’re not paying attention.
 And it’s true–there is plenty to be outraged about in this world.

 And I think vegans should never lose touch with that anger and passion.
 When we lose that flame, we lose the drive to make a difference.